EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 # Debugging failed builds

-Unfortunately, software does not always build succesfully.
+Unfortunately, software does not always build successfully.
 Since EESSI targets novel CPU architectures as well, build failures on such platforms are quite common, as the software and/or the software build systems have not always been adjusted to support these architectures yet.

-Another challenge in EESSI is that the builds are done by a bot.
-While this is great for builds that complete succesfully (we can build a lot of software, for a wide range of hardware because of this automation), it does means that you, as contributor, can not easily access the build directory and build logs to figure out build issues.
+In EESSI, the build are performed by a bot.
+This is great for builds that complete successfully as we can build a lot of software, for a wide range of hardware because of this automation.
+However, it does means that you, as contributor, can not easily access the build directory and build logs to figure out build issues.

 This page describes how you can interactively reproduce failed builds, so that you can more easily debug the issue.
-The assumption, of course, is that you have access to a node of the architecture on which the build is failing.

 Throughout this page, we will use [this PR](https://github.com/EESSI/software-layer/pull/360) as an example.
 It builds LAMMPS, and failed (among other things) on a [build issue for Plumed](https://github.com/EESSI/software-layer/pull/360#issuecomment-1765913105).